 To encourage supply-side stakeholders, the government has introduced two programs (the ‘production-linked incentive’ schemes, or PLI) that will subsidize the domestic production of electric and fuel-cell vehicles, and advanced cell chemistry batteries.

 Does the country have a fuel economy standard in place?

 India has an Energy Conservation Building Code.
-It is applicable to buildings or building complexes that have a connected load of 100 kW or greater or a contract demand of 120 kVA or greater and are intended to be used for commercial purposes.
-Buildings intended for private residential purposes only are not covered.
+This is applicable to buildings or building complexes that have a connected load of 100 kilowatts or greater, or a contract demand of 120 kilovolt-amperes or greater, and are intended to be used for commercial purposes.
+Buildings designed for private residential purposes only are not covered.

 Are there minimum energy performance standards for buildings?

 Is there access to loans or grants for energy efficiency measures (i.e. Wall or loft insulation or double glazing)?